jakejs/jake/README.markdown

 ### Passing parameters to jake

-Two kinds of parameters can be passed to Node-Jake: positional and named parameters.
+Two kinds of parameters can be passed to Jake: positional and named parameters.

 Any single parameters passed to the jake command after the task name are passed along to the task handler as positional arguments.
 For example, with the following Jakefile: